 What are the requirements to run for office?

-Once you have decided to run for office, the first thing you must do is make sure that you meet the requirements for that position.
-Requirements often include being a minimum age (often 18), a registered voter, being a local resident, and a U.S. citizen.
+Requirements typically include being a minimum age (often 18 years old), a registered voter, being a local resident, and a U.S. citizen.

-You can learn more about requirements in your state by visiting your Secretary of State website.
-You should also reach out to their local state political party for support.
+You can learn more about requirements in your state by visiting your Secretary of State or county election website.
+You should also reach out to their local state political party for information.

 There are also organizations that assist individuals who want to run for local, state, or federal elections.
-They include leadership training, campaign resources and checklists describing the necessary requirements for starting and running a political campaign.
+They include leadership training, campaign resources and checklists describing the necessary requirements to start and run a campaign.
+These helpful organizations include the League of Women Voters, Vote Run Lead and many more.

 When should I fill out my candidacy application?